Work in Residence Life

 Do I need to complete the Residence Advisor Hiring Information Course?

-If you are applying for a new Residence Advisor position, you will need to complete the Residence Advisor Hiring Information Course for your application to be considered.
-It is mandatory for any applicant who has not previously worked in Residence Life at UBC.
+If you are applying for a new Residence Advisor position, you will need to complete the Residence Advisor Recruitment Information Course for your application to be considered.
+It is mandatory for any applicant who is applying for a RA position.

 TAKE THE COURSE

 You can self-enroll in the course at any time prior to the deadline, but we recommend you complete the course as soon as possible, since it will answer additional questions that you may have and help you submit a higher quality application.
-The deadline to complete the course is January 22, 2022—the same as the application deadline.
+The deadline to complete the course is January 21, 2024—the same as the application deadline.

 Do I also need to apply to live in residence?